Skål! Discover Danish beer in Denmark's local breweries

 Bryggeri Skovlyst is beautifully situated in Hareskov outside Copenhagen.
 The brewery and restaurant has been running since 2004, and today the location in the middle of nature and the local raw materials of the forest play a central role in the brewery experience.
 Since the Skovlyst Brewery beer is sold exclusively on site, you have to plan a trip to the restaurant to enjoy it in the perfect setting – with home-cooked, seasonal food.

-In keeping with its location in Denmark's oldest city, the local brewery Ribe Bryghus is set in a historic and carefully restored courtyard near the cathedral.
+In keeping with its location in Denmark's oldest city, the Danish beer brewery Ribe Bryghus is set in a historic and carefully restored courtyard near the cathedral.
 The brewing process is almost as historical, as it is brewed according to English ale traditions.
 During a visit, you can follow this process closely and let the three master brewers tell you more about the beer and the brewery.

 In the middle of Mols Bjerge National Park lies the farm brewery Ebeltoft Gårdbryggeri.
 Hygge is the focus here: in summer, the terrace offers a wonderful view of the protected Jernhatten hill and the sea, and regular concerts in and around the brewery entertain visitors.
 Ebeltoft Gårdbryggeri's classic beer is considered one of the best in the area - be sure to try the delicious lemonade made from natural ingredients too.